tagspaces/perspectiveImageSwiper/README.md

-# ImageSwipper Perspective for TagSpaces
+# ImageSwiper Perspective for TagSpaces

 A TagSpaces extension able to display common images formats from the current folder.